-Tenders were issued to the market for DRT schemes on 4 November 2022, returning 6th December 2022.
+Tenders were issued to the market for DRT schemes on 4 November 2022, returning 6th December 2022, and following consultation, contracts were awarded 22nd December.
 This timetable will allow decisions on supported services to be made with a clear understanding of the DRT services being proposed.